spork-madness/standalone-hac/README.md

 1. Pre-Install infra-deployments https://github.com/redhat-appstudio/infra-deployments and wait til completion
 2. Create a fork of this repo and clone it.
 This is required so that the scripts can customize the installation.
-3. Set the DOMAIN variable for your cluster eg `export DOMAIN=cluster-hostname`
+3. Set the SOUP_HOSTNAME variable for your cluster eg `export SOUP_HOSTNAME=cluster-hostname` This is required so that the routes to the hac frontends are based on the correct hostname.
 4. Secrets and config - You will need to create a directory `hack/commit`  (copy `./hack/no-commit-templates`).
 You need credentials from your quay.io account in the correct formats and place these in the `commit` directory.
 4. Run `./hack/install.sh` and it will install clowder, the applications and a proxy.